GasparISEP/DevOps-PAI/docs/US17/US17_RequirementsAndSpecifications.md

 ### 6. Business Rules

+- The enrolment should have an unique identifier.

+- The enrolment information must always be recorded and stored.

 - A student cannot be enrolled in multiple overlapping editions of the same programme.

 - A student can only be enrolled in a programme edition if they are already enrolled in the related programme.